NefrodzV/tempestas-weather/README.md

 ## Future Updates

-- Animations to the components
+- Animate the components
-- Animation for the loading state
+- Animate the loading state
 - Register the last search and load that data on page entry
 - Daily forecast
 - Change the background depending if its day or night